Validated Discovery Platform

-Repare has developed and deployed a proprietary, high-throughput, genomic synthetic lethal screening platform that harnesses the precision and power of CRISPR/Cas9 genome editing, high-resolution protein crystallography and computational biology, and the unprecedented ability to exploit DNA Damage Repair (DDR) defects found across virtually all cancers.
+Repare has developed and deployed a proprietary, high-throughput, genomic and chemo-genomic synthetic lethal screening platform that starts and ends with the patient in mind, identifying important mutations (“lesions”) in the clinic that identify the target patient populations most likely to respond to its precision medicines.
+The platform harnesses the power of CRISPR/Cas9 genome editing to identify promising new targets for rapid small molecule drug discovery, leveraging high-resolution protein crystallography, advanced informatics, and the unprecedented ability to exploit DNA Damage Response (DDR) defects and genome instability found across virtually all cancers.

 In addition to DNA repair problems, cancer cells are also characterized by increased levels of DNA damage.
-The genes that drive tumor cell proliferation (“oncogenes”) often cause problems during DNA replication, resulting in increased DNA damage load.
+The genes that drive tumor cell proliferation (“oncogenes”) often cause problems during DNA replication, resulting in increased DNA damage load and, more generally, Genomic Instability.
 Oncogene activation in tumor cells often results in an increased reliance on the proteins that detect and repair DNA damage.

-At Repare, we are exploiting the defective processes of DNA damage and repair observed in cancer in order to develop new, precisely targeted cancer therapies.
+At Repare, we are exploiting the defective processes of the DNA damage response (DDR) and Genome Instability observed in cancer in order to develop new, precisely targeted cancer therapies.
 Our aim is to develop drugs that are tailored to specific cancer alterations through the concept of synthetic lethality.

 Synthetic lethality is a genetic principle discovered decades ago that describes a phenomenon where two mutations are lethal only when combined together.
 Either alone is not.
 This is highly relevant to cancer, since cancer genomes are littered with mutations.
 It is only now that we have the capacity to rapidly identify synthetic lethal interactions in human cells.